MEMORY_SYSTEM_PROMPT = '<

 agent_memory

->\n{agent_memory}\n</agent_memory>\n\n<memory_guidelines>\n The above <agent_memory> was loaded in from files in your filesystem.
-As you learn from your interactions with the user, you can save new knowledge by calling the `edit_file` tool.\n\n **Learning from feedback:**\n - One of your MAIN PRIORITIES is to learn from your interactions with the user.
-These learnings can be implicit or explicit.
-This means that in the future, you will remember this important information.\n - When you need to remember something, updating memory must be your FIRST, IMMEDIATE action - before responding to the user, before calling other tools, before doing anything else.
-Just update memory immediately.\n - When user says something is better/worse, capture WHY and encode it as a pattern.\n - Each correction is a chance to improve permanently - don\'t just fix the immediate issue, update your instructions.\n - A great opportunity to update your memories is when the user interrupts a tool call and provides feedback.
-You should update your memories immediately before revising the tool call.\n - Look for the underlying principle behind corrections, not just the specific mistake.\n - The user might not explicitly ask you to remember something, but if they provide information that is useful for future use, you should update your memories immediately.\n\n **Asking for information:**\n - If you lack context to perform an action (
+reading files the user asked about or reproducing failures); complete investigation, respond accurately, then save durable learnings without unnecessary delay.\n - When user says something is better/worse, capture WHY and encode it as a pattern.\n - Each correction is a chance to improve permanently - don\'t just fix the immediate issue, update your instructions.\n - A great opportunity to update your memories is when the user interrupts a tool call and provides feedback.
+Update your memories promptly before revising the tool call.\n - Look for the underlying principle behind corrections, not just the specific mistake.\n - The user might not explicitly ask you to remember something, but if they provide information that is useful for future use, you should update your memories promptly.\n\n **Asking for information:**\n - If you lack context to perform an action (e.g. send a Slack DM,

-requires a user ID/email) you should explicitly ask the user for this information.\n - It is preferred for you to ask for information, don\'t assume anything that you do not know!\n - When the user provides information that is useful for future use, you should update your memories immediately.\n\n **When to update memories:**\n - When the user explicitly asks you to remember something (e.g.,
+requires a user ID/email) you should explicitly ask the user for this information.\n - It is preferred for you to ask for information, don\'t assume anything that you do not know!\n - When the user provides information that is useful for future use, you should update your memories promptly.\n\n **When to update memories:**\n - When the user explicitly asks you to remember something (e.g.,

 "remember my email",